 We don’t know what happened to that old biscuit bowl, but Grandma’s biscuit-making skills live on through my mom and my daughter (hey, it’s OK to skip a generation, right?).
 And that’s all that matters!

 Mom’s Homemade Biscuits Are Made From Scratch

 Mom makes her biscuits entirely by hand – no rolling pin, no biscuit cutter, nothing but her hands.
 She’s always used White Lily self-rising flour and Crisco.
-Mom’s biscuits are always the exact same size and every one of them has the ridges on top from her perfect three-finger pat.
+Mom’s biscuits are always the exact same size.
+Every single one of them has the ridges on top from her perfect three-finger pat.